 The Monte Carlo Method creates simulations to calculate the VaR.
 A risk manager will perform a number of simulations, each simulation with different input variables.
 These variables may range from level of volatility, initial price, correlation estimates.
 These numerous simulations will generate different outcomes which appear in a similar fashion to that of the other methods.
 It will result in a graph which shows the number each return is realized in the simulation.

 The advantage of using the Monte Carlo Method is that it will likely be more realistic compared to the other two methods.
 It also gives a risk manager the possibility to adjust his simulation to current market developments.
 This way his simulations can be more in sync with current market movements.
 It also gives the risk manager the opportunity to let his personal judgment be a factor for determining the probability at which a return may occur.

 The Monte Carlo method however requires a lot of time and work to successfully be used in risk assessment.
 Furthermore with the number of factors influencing the returns, the number and complexity of the simulations must increase.
 This in order to simulate as many possible outcomes to get a reasonable estimate of the returns.

 Value at Risk for Agiblocks

 Agiblocks provides an integrated Value at Risk (VaR) module, which can calculate your value at risk based on your entire portfolio or a selection of your portfolio.
 The information generated by this module can prove critical in your risk management activities and help you make decisions concerning your risk exposure.
-For more information on the VaR module of Agiblocks visit the our Value at Risk page or contact us
+Contact us for more information on the VaR module of Agiblocks.
+Or better yet: request a free demo of our Agiblocks CTRM Solution.